 Pink Floyd-The Division Bell (1994)

-How could it be otherwise, Pink Floyd created a concept album where communication is the protagonist and the importance of communicating with others, the argument, especially Roger Waters communication with current members of the band.
-According to David Gilmour, and put it diplomatically, the album's title refers to the bell used in the British Parliament to vote to call the two factions divided.
-The album puts the names of those factions Waters and current members of Pink Floyd.
+The main theme here focuses on communication, and this is the central focus, emphasizing the importance of communicating with others, and in a kind of subtle nod, specifically to Roger Waters's inability to communicate with the band members.
+According to David Gilmour, and to put it diplomatically, the album title refers to the bell used in the British Parliament during voting to signal the two parliamentary factions were divided.
+The album places the names of those two factions on Waters and the remaining members of Pink Floyd.

-The concept revolves sadly in a "Roger, You should contact us at the time and you should do it now", contradicting statements made by leaders of the group.
-In many ways, the album sounds like a tribute to Waters and the war he established.
+The concept sadly (and ironically) revolves around "Roger, you must contact us at the right time, and you must do it now," contradicting statements made by the former frontman, who always maintained that the other members refused to reach an amicable agreement.
+In many ways, the album sounds like a tribute to Waters and the almost biblical, war of words and legal battles he waged.

 Subscribe to: